pbrod/nvector/README.rst

 .. image:: http://www.navlab.net/images/ex4img.png

-Geodetic latitude, longitude and height are given for position B as latEB, longEB and hEB, find the ECEF-vector for this position, p_EB_E.
+Geodetic latitude, longitude and height are given for position B as latEB, lonEB and hEB, find the ECEF-vector for this position, p_EB_E.

 Solution: